-Estratégia de negociação da SMA Golden Cross
+Estratégia de negociação Golden Cross

 A estratégia baseia-se em dois princípios: